frederickaplan/fdh/files/PART2/fdh-2-1.md

 ### 1.1.
 Figures

-In October 2019, Google Books announced they had digitised **40 millions books**.
-This is far beyond other comparable initiatives: the Hathi Trust estimates to 17 million the number of books they digitised, while Gallica (the Bibliothèque Nationale de France's effort) remains around 0.7 million.
+In October 2019, Google Books celebrated 15 years of activity and announced they had digitised **40 millions books**.
+This is far beyond other comparable initiatives: the Hathi Trust estimates to 17 million the number of books they digitised (in 2018), while Gallica (the Bibliothèque Nationale de France's effort) remains around 6 millions in 2020.

 No matter how impressive Google's figure is, it remains little compared to the **271 million book files** listed in the OCLC / WordCat catalog, which aggregates data from the 1.8 billion books stored in 72,000 public and private libraries around the globe.
 In addition to that, almost 1 million new books are published each year.